How and What to Negotiate in Your Tenancy Agreement

 - Play to your strengths – if previous tenants have caused problems during their tenancy, highlight how your lifestyle differs.
 This will give the landlord certainty that you are a good tenant, countering any concerns of noise and disruption.
 If you’ve had good relationships with previous landlords, offer to put them in touch for a verbal reference

-- Offer stability – being a reliable tenant who wants to make the property their main home can provide financial certainty for many landlords Stress how this will be your main residence with no long periods away from the property
+- Offer stability – being a reliable tenant who wants to make the property their main home can provide financial certainty for many landlords.
+For this reason, stress how this will be your main residence with no long periods away from the property.

-- Show advance cooperation – when your tenancy ends you’re willing to grant access for the landlord to show the property at reasonable times and with proper notice so they can get another tenant in and avoid the property standing vacant
+- Show advance cooperation – when your tenancy ends, you’re willing to grant access for the landlord to show the property at reasonable times and with proper notice.
+This way, they can get another tenant in and avoid the property standing vacant.

 - Verbally commit – once the terms of your tenancy are agreed and signed, you will fully comply with them

-- If you don’t have pets and don’t smoke – lay emphasis to these points
+- If you don’t have pets and don’t smoke, lay emphasis on these points

 What can be reasonably negotiated?

-Here’s what aspects of your tenancy can be reasonably negotiated:
+Here are the aspects of your tenancy that can be reasonably negotiated:

 Price

-It’s valuable knowing best practice for negotiating house prices.
+It’s valuable to know the best practice for negotiating house prices.
 Research similar properties in the area and compare them.
 If this property feels expensive, highlight your concerns to see if the landlord is prepared to adjust in line with the current market.
-If not then perhaps you could offer other reassurance, such as strong references or evidence that you are looking for a stable home?
+If not, then perhaps you could offer other reassurance, such as strong references or evidence that you are looking for a stable home?

-Note that In England, landlords and letting agents must state the proposed rent in written adverts and cannot invite, encourage or accept offers above the advertised rent, but you can still ask whether a lower rent would be considered.
+Note that in England, landlords and letting agents must state the proposed rent in written adverts and cannot invite, encourage or accept offers above the advertised rent.
+However, you can still ask whether a lower rent would be considered.

 Property enhancements